Amitterdal2906/Amitterdal2906/README.md

-# Hi there, I'm Amit Terdal! 👋
+# Hey there!
+I'm Amit Terdal! 👋✨
 ## About Me!!

-I'm a passionate student with a love for Cloud computing.
-I specialize in cloud architecture, deployment, and optimization, and I have experience working with technologies like AWS, Azure, Kubernetes, and Docker.
-My goal is to innovate cloud solutions that improve scalability, efficiency, and security for enterprises.
+I am an enthusiastic newcomer to the field of Cloud Computing, eager to build a strong foundation in cloud technologies.
+My interest lies in understanding cloud architecture, deployment, and optimization.
+Although I am at the beginning of my journey, I have been actively learning about key technologies such as AWS, Azure, Kubernetes, and Docker.
+My goal is to contribute to creating innovative cloud solutions that enhance scalability, efficiency, and security for businesses.

-- 🔭 I’m currently working on **NOTHING**
+- 🔭 I’m currently working on **PACMAN Game Using Python**
 - 🌱 I’m currently learning **PYTHON**
 - 👯 I’m looking to collaborate on **AI/ML**
 - 💬 Ask me about **Football,Hip-pop,R&B**